entropia/tip-toi-reveng/Building.md

 1. Ensure that the version number is up-to-date in:
    `Changelog.md`, `tttool.cabal`, `book/conf.py`
+2. Run `nix-build --arg checkMaterialization` and update hashes in `defaul.nix` until it no longer complains.
-2. Push to CI so that the OSX binaries are built and uploaded to the Cachix cache.
+3. Push to CI so that the OSX binaries are built and uploaded to the Cachix cache.
-3. Run
+4. Run

        nix-build -A release-zip

-4. Upload `result/tttool-n.m.zip`.
+5. Upload `result/tttool-n.m.zip`.